February 1, 2020

 With their blazing-fast production time and extraordinary efficacy, the COVID-19 vaccines are among our most impressive recent medical achievements.
 They may also be the most controversial.
-Despite near-universal healthcare consensus as to the vaccines’ safety and efficacy, early polling suggests deep skepticism, with many in the population indicating that, if offered the vaccine, they will refuse.
+Despite near-universal healthcare consensus as to the vaccines’ overall safety and efficacy, early polling suggests deep skepticism, with many in the population indicating that, if offered the vaccine, they will refuse.
 And in a time of endemic disinformation and controversy, this resistance may only deepen.

 Given the choice, employers might prefer to stay on the sidelines in an effort to avoid the coming “vaccine wars.”
 Like it or not, however, America’s workplaces will be on the front lines and likely will find themselves caught between public health imperatives, liability fears, and a restive workforce.
 And while current guidance indicates that employers generally can mandate employee vaccination (subject to religious and medical exceptions), unless the Occupational Safety & Health Administration (OSHA) or other authority requires them to do so, employers will face strong and countervailing pressures in deciding whether or how to implement such policies.

 Each employment context, of course, will differ.
 A mandatory vaccination policy that works well for a close-quarters or contact-heavy workplace, such as a healthcare facility or even a meatpacking plant, might be too heavy handed for a low-contact team of remote computer coders.
-Likewise, different states, cities, and industries may adopt very different workplace vaccination rules, creating a thicket of regulation (this Alert limits its scope to nationally applicable federal regulation, but state and local rules may differ).
+Likewise, different states, cities, and industries may adopt very different workplace vaccination rules, creating a thicket of regulation (this article limits its scope to nationally applicable federal regulation, but state and local rules may differ).
 Despite this variation, though, there are nevertheless strategies and insights that can offer guidance.

 As a threshold question, employers will need to decide whether to require employees to be vaccinated or instead to make vaccination voluntary.
 Below are some key considerations in making this choice.